Midnight October 1, 2020

 - Benefit to UAE: Are there opportunities for young scientists to participate in the project?
 Does this project provide potential training and capacity building opportunities?
 Does the project have potential to long-term positively impact on social, economic, or environmental issues in the UAE?

 - Track Record of the Applicant(s): Are the investigators (PI and collaborators) qualified for the project?
 Does the team have the competence to successfully complete the proposed study?
 Does the track record of the PI and the collaborators/co-investigators provide evidence of successful grant management and completion?

 - Feasibility of the Project and Budget Justification: Is the duration of the project realistic and appropriate?
 Are the roles and responsibilities of each collaborator clearly described?
+Have the investigators made clear what portion of the work will be done at MBRU and what will be done in the collaborating institution?
 Are adequate facilities/infrastructure needed for the project available and accessible to the research team?
 Is the requested budget realistic and well-justified?